Detective fiction: United States

 In the United States, detective fiction emerged in the 1920s, and flourished with stories in pulp magazines.
-The genre gained prominence in later decades, as the detective character was refined, and became familiar through movies.
+The genre gained prominence in later decades, as the detective character was refined, and became familiar through movies (often film noir).
 Detective fiction was also a way for authors to bring stories about various subcultures to mainstream audiences.
 One scholar wrote about the detective novels of Tony Hillerman, set among the Native American population around New Mexico, "many American readers have probably gotten more insight into traditional Navajo culture from his detective stories than from any other recent books."
 Other notable writers who have explored regional and ethnic communities in their detective novels are Harry Kemelman, whose Rabbi Small series were set in the Conservative Jewish community of Massachusetts; Walter Mosley, whose Easy Rawlins books are set in the African American community of 1950s Los Angeles; and Sara Paretsky, whose V. I. Warshawski books have explored the various subcultures of Chicago.

+Vietnam

+Detective fiction is a relatively new genre in Vietnamese literature.
+The first Vietnamese-made detective novel, A Secret Agent's Tales by Biến Ngũ Nhy, appeared in 1917, as a column in a Catholic newspaper.
+The genre boomed from 1930 to 1945.
+Phạm Cao Củng, the "King of Vietnamese detective stories", published over 20 detective novels, primarily "three-penny novels" written for the masses, with his first set appearing in 1937.
+One series of novels featured a gang leader named Tám Huỳnh Kỳ, based on Arsene Lupin; another set was centered around Detective Kỳ Phát, who was inspired by Sherlock Holmes.
+Famed author and poet Thế Lữ also wrote a number of detective stories from 1934 to 1940.
+Some of his works featured a Vietnamese investigator who solved crimes with cold logic and skillful deductive reasoning.
+This Holmes-like character was highly independent and very individualist, unusual traits in Vietnamese society.
+The genre waned in popularity after the end of the French Indochina War in 1954, but enjoyed a new revival in the 1980s in the wake of the Đổi Mới reforms.

 Subgenres

 Hardboiled

 Martin Hewitt, created by British author Arthur Morrison in 1894, is one of the first examples of the modern style of fictional private detective.
-This character is described as an "'Everyman' detective meant to challenge the detective-as-superman that Holmes represented."
+This character is described as an Everyman' detective meant to challenge the detective-as-superman that Holmes represented."

 By the late 1920s, Al Capone and the American mafia inspired not only fear, but piqued mainstream curiosity about the American criminal underworld.
 Popular pulp fiction magazines like Black Mask capitalized on this, as authors such as Carrol John Daly published violent stories that focused on the mayhem and injustice surrounding the criminals, not the circumstances behind the crime.
 Very often, no actual mystery even existed: the books simply revolved around justice being served to those who deserved harsh treatment, which was described in explicit detail."
 The overall theme these writers portrayed reflected "the changing face of America itself."